gritmaster1/PharmaBuddy/README.md

 ## LangSmith Performance Insights

-Explore the effectiveness and interaction tracking of LangSmith in PharmAssistAI through these detailed screenshots:
+Explore the effectiveness and interaction tracking of LangSmith in PharmaBuddyAI through these detailed screenshots:

 **Overview of Real-Time Evaluations**